Babao seal paste: History

-Babao seal paste originated in 1673 during the Qing Dynasty.
-Zhangzhou Yuanfeng Drugstore owner Wei Chang’an (Chinese: 魏长安) combined the eight ingredients of the paste to make an ointment he called Babao.
+Babao seal paste has its origins in 1673 during the Qing Dynasty.
+Zhangzhou Yuanfeng Drugstore owner Wei Chang’an (Chinese: 魏長安/魏长安) combined the eight ingredients of the paste to make an ointment he called Babao.
 Due to its high cost, the ointment was not widely used at that time.
 After using the ointment on his art and discovering its impressive color, Changan repurposed the mixture as Babao seal paste.

-In 1746, local government official Si Da gave Babao seal paste a name called Lihua Workshop.
+In 1746, local government official named Si Da gave Babao seal paste a name called Lihua Workshop.
 The paste was sent to the royal palace as a tribute, and the Qianlong Emperor often bestowed it on his ministers.
 Royal favor helped popularize Babao seal paste in Chinese culture.
 Babao seal paste won a special award at the 1910 Nanyang Commodity Exposition and won the first prize at the 1915 Panama–Pacific International Exposition.
 During the Second Sino-Japanese War, the paste was sent to US President Franklin D. Roosevelt as a national present.